APogue/APogue.github.io/_posts/posts/2024-08-05-Article-Draft-v2.md

 	3. UCLA "expects" students to function autonomously using value systems in place

 		- photo of the statue

+			- considered discrimination based on the above definition

 		- [Mary Osako statement](https://newsroom.ucla.edu/campus-condemns-antisemitic-caricature-at-uc-regents-meeting)